 Out of the multitude of tourist destinations in India, we bring to you the list of the top 51 places to visit in India.
 So pack your bags and set on a journey that is truly incredible.

 Delhi: A Tale of Two Cities

 Today the sprawling expanse is the seat of the Government of India.
 It packs in its bosom the inheritance of thousands of years in the form of diverse monuments of ancient, medieval, and modern phases of its past.

 From the Ashokan Pillars and Rock Edicts to stunning Mughal Red Fort to glorious Lutyens buildings reminding of the British Era, Delhi has it all.
 Get ready to be lost in dreamy by lanes of history or treat yourself to the spicy and lip-smacking street food, Delhi is a place that is hard to miss.

 - The Ultimate Delhi Travel Guide

-- Top 10 Five Star Hotels in Delhi
+- List of top 10 Five Star Hotels in Delhi

 - 15 Lesser-known Places to Visit near Delhi